boltops-tools/terraspace-docs/_docs/ci/github/pull-request.md

 If you merge the PR, the [Push Workflow]({% link _docs/ci/github/push.md %}) that we covered earlier will automatically apply the preview.

-Next, we'll cover the workflow dispatch.
+Next, we'll cover the manual workflow dispatch.